raybritton/json-query/JQL.md

     * field must be written as `"id"`
     * fields must be written as `("id", "name")`
     * All of these be followed by `FROM`
+* target
+    * jsonPath
+    * Or the results of a nested SELECT
 * jsonPath
     * Parts of the json can be specified using a path
     * Each segment should be separated by a `.` (Fullstop/Period)